totalblank/Zettelkasten/6 - Main Notes/Journal.md

 3. I need savings.

 I have decided that my primary earning source will be developing software.
 I have to build a lot of things, a lot of projects and start doing freelancing work.

+# In a Fix

+Well, I know that I have to work and do this and do that.
+But I really can't pull things through.
+I went through quite a bit of transformation for the last couple of months.
+I quit smoking, I had to leave my life at BUET, I started making my coding portfolio.
+I have started worrying about things a lot more than I used to.
+But worrying never solved anything, ever.
+In the end, I am just not sharp enough and I can't perform up to my mark.
+This is not good.
+I must ease into things.
+That doesn't mean I should delay things, no. Rather, I have to give it some time.
+Let's say I become ultra focused, and then after an hour, I am out of my chair.
+This is not good.
+Rather, if I start slowly and build up to the task, it will ensure a higher chance of success.

+Also, I must keep room for entertainment and limit my daily social media usage.
+Social media is not entertainment.
+I love reading books and I must get back to it.
+Be healthy and sharp.

+In my opinion, currently, I am the dumbest I have ever been.
+I always put things off for tomorrow.
+But tomorrow doesn't exist.
+Now is the only time.
+I must make a plan and stick to it.
+The plan must me made with pen and paper.
+I have to do this, I have to do that.
+I have to fix myself on something.
+I have everything that I could possibly need.
+All I have to do is point out what are the things that are important in this lifetime, and I am going to be all set.
+I have an image of myself that I subconsciously formed over the years. **I want to be a fit good looking person who is good at math, good at coding, has a lot of money, who is also good at playing the flute, who also strums guitar from time to time.**
+It aches me a lot that I have wasted a lot of time on shit that doesn't matter.
+Instead, I should have focused on things that do matter.
+I have a lot of time.
+If I concentrate and keep calm, I can be all the things that I want to be.
+My time starts now.

+# Shit life

+Sometimes, I honestly think that my life is an eternal series of farces.
+After a while, I think to myself nothing and decide that I have time, and that I am going to be all okay.
+I don't know why I think that to myself, but I do think that to myself.
+Now, I don't know what is going on with myself.
+I don't know what I am lacking, am I lacking discipline, or luck?
+I can't tell.

+I like coding and I have been exposed to coding when I was just 17.
+Yet, I couldn't do anything significant with coding.
+I always wanted to have a good body, but I don't.
+And I've been exercising for about 6 years now, well, on and off.
+These are not the point.
+To my understanding, my choices are very poor.
+I can't make good choices.
+That is why I am always lagging behind.
+Due to my poor choices, I am not who I wanted to be.
+I am going to say to myself that I am going to change and everything changes now.
+But am I really going to change?

+For example, tomorrow, I have a lot of time.
+I have one tuition at 7 PM, and gym at 8:30 to 9:45.
+After that, I should be all set by 10:30 PM.
+From 10:30, I am going to have about 4 hours, from which, I should be able to utilize 3 hours.
+I am going to wake up at 10 AM and I should be all set by 11 AM.
+These are all pessimistic thoughts, and I know that in reality, I have way more time than am writing now.
+From 11 AM to 7 PM, I have 8 hours, I should be able to utilize about 7 hours here.
+So, I should be able to utilize 10 hours tomorrow.
+But am I really going to?
+I must.
+There are no other options.